ric355/ultibowifi/README.md

 device (a Cypress 43445 based chip).
 It supports WPA2/PSK encryption and additionally allows connection to an open network (although this is not generally recommended for security reasons).

-The device driver currently supports Pi ZeroW, Pi3, Pi4, and Pi400.
-It also supports compute module devices with onbostf WIFI although these have been tested by others as I do not have any on my test bench.
+The device driver currently supports Pi ZeroW, PiZero2W, Pi3, Pi4, and Pi400.
+It also supports compute module devices with onboard WIFI although these have only been tested by others as I do not have any on my test bench.

 USB WIFI devices are *not* supported.